You can go directly to specific sections of this article using these links:

 Ongoing withdrawal is one of the most difficult states a married couple can be in — and is one of the most difficult states to get out of.
 As long as there is some type of interaction, including healthy arguments, there is still some level of concern or care in the marriage.
 But withdrawal is a sign that one or both spouses have given up.

-Counseling is typically needed to redirect the couple to the basics and start over to rebuild the trust, concern and emotion vital to the growth and functioning of a healthy marriage.
+The couple in this situation typically needs counseling so they can start over to rebuild the trust, concern and emotion vital to the growth and functioning of a healthy marriage.
 And if counseling didn’t work previously, there is no reason to believe that trying a different type of program or counseling in the future won’t work.

-Do you continue to follow the same destructive pattern?
+Do you continue to follow the same destructive pattern that creates marriage trouble?
 If you continue to experience a problem and the same reactions surface repeatedly, you likely need outside help.
 Doing the same thing will only net you the same result.
 Getting into a rut is extremely easy for a couple.
 The only way to get out of a deeply ingrained pattern is to change course and responses.
 Calling an experienced Christian therapist could be the first step to pulling you out of the rut.

 Some patterns can be altered without outside intervention.
 For example, a wife may consistently complain and nag as soon as her husband walks in the door from work.
 If she is made aware of this unconscious habit, she could become motivated to break it.
 Simply learning to give her husband a few minutes to unwind after arriving home may also precipitate a willingness on his part to respond to his wife with a better disposition.